-If the snow, sand, or soil are soft, bury a long stake or piece of bamboo ("deadman") in a slot perpendicular to the angle of pull, with a guy line attached at the mid-point.
-The guy line runs in a straight line from the deadman to the tent, via a slot notched in the ground or snow.
-The deadman should not be buried too close to the tent or it will be pulled upward when the line is tensioned.
-In very soft snow, the deadman anchor should be buried two feet deep or more.
+The best method for anchoring a tent is determined by snow conditions.
+If the snow surface is hard-packed, hammer in long stakes or sections of bamboo, angled slightly away from the tent, and attach guy lines to these.
+If the snow is soft, bury a long stake or piece of bamboo ("dead man") in a slot perpendicular to the angle of pull, with a guy line attached at the mid-point.
+The guy line runs in a straight line from the dead man to the tent, via a slot cut in the snow.
+The dead man should not be buried too close to the tent or it will be pulled upward when the line is tensioned.
+In very soft snow, the dead-man anchor should be buried two feet deep or more.